Prayer of the Heart

 I. Three Jewels

-There are three precious jewels which you were given in your mother's womb.
-I am only going to remind you of their value, for you have let them get tarnished.
-Once you understand the value of what you already have, you will experience the deepest meditation and the highest form of prayer just by breathing.
-Before you set out on this life, your Inward Teacher gave you these three talismans to take on your journey: Breath, Heart, Silence.
+There are three precious jewels that you received in your mother's womb, talismans for your journey.
+You already know what they are.
+I only wish to remind you of their value, for you have let them get tarnished.
+When you understand the value of what you already have, you can enjoy the deepest meditation and the highest form of prayer, just by breathing.

-The human body itself is the great sacrament.
-When you are fully embodied, no further sacrament is needed.
-If we would but attend to this body with as much devotion as we attend to church buildings, we would enter the temple of God at once.
+Before you set out on this life's pilgrimage, the Inward Teacher gave you these three talismans: Breath, Heart, Silence.
+Is not your human body itself the great sacrament?
+Fully embodied, no further sacrament is needed.
+If you attended to this body with as much devotion as you attend to ashrams and churches, you would dwell in the temple of God this very moment.

-As the center of the temple is the Holy of Holies, the center of the body is the Heart.
-The Heart is not merely a physical organ, but the matrix of our consciousness.
-The Heart is like a radio: it is constructed out of physical matter but in such a way as to receive invisible energies, turning them into music.
-We can attune our hearts to God just as surely as we can set our radio to our favorite channel.
-In this prayer, we quite literally put our awareness in the heart, in that beating organ at the center.
+As the center of the temple is the Holy of Holies, so the center of the body is the Heart.
+The Heart is not merely a physical organ, but the matrix of awakened consciousness.
+The Heart is like a radio: constructed out of physical matter but in such a way as to receive invisible energies, turning them into music.
+You can attune your hearts to God as surely as you turn the radio to your favorite channel.
+In this prayer, just put your awareness in the heart, quite literally, in this blood-soaked beating organ at the center of your flesh.
 Prayer is a sacrament: spiritual presence apprehended through a physical sign.
 When your attention rests in the Heart, you pass through a tiny golden portal to the Kingdom.
-Eternity dwells in a tiny spark at the center of your Heart.
-Entering that infinitesimal door, you discover yourself in the infinite expanse of God.
-This what Jesus meant when he said, "I am the door."
-The I Am at the center of your Heart is the portal to God-Consciousness.

-Down through the door of the Heart flows the Breath, the carrier of all that nourishes and heals.
-Breath is the unacknowledged physician in every human body.
-It cleanses each cell, enlivens each atom.
-If we would employ the power of our breath, we would worry much less about the growing costs of health care.
-As our Heart is the physical sign of the soul, so our Breath is the physical sign of the Spirit.
 The Biblical authors knew this.
 In the Hebrew and Christian scriptures they used the same word to express both spirit and breath.
 The double meaning of the Hebrew ruach and the Greek pneuma corresponds to the double reality of our own breath.
 Breath is both the vehicle for oxygen and the host for spiritual energy.
 Each great religious tradition acknowledges this subtle energy in the breath: it is called chi in China, prana in India, spiritus in the West.

 "Take no thought for tomorrow," Jesus declared.
-He always brought his listeners into the Kingdom of Now.
-They asked when the kingdom would come and he replied, "The kingdom of heaven is right here, in the midst of you!"
-He declared, "Before Abraham was, I Am."
-The whole spiritual journey is from here to now.
-Those who aren't ready for this journey study old maps.
+He always brought his listeners into the kingdom of now.
+What did he answer when they asked him when the kingdom would come?
+"The kingdom of heaven is already here in the midst of you," he said.
+"Before Abraham was, I Am."

 The solution to the problem of time is simply to become aware of time as a sensation in the brain.
 Watch time forming inside you as a knot of thoughts, fears, desires.
 See how you label this knot past and future.
 Instead of being mesmerized and absorbed by mental images, inner movies about what happened or what might happen, become aware of these thoughts as minute physical impulses.
-The moment I become aware, "Ah, this passing thought is just a chemical activity in my brain," the thought loses its binding power.
-I can observe the sensation that underlies the thought, without converting it into a mental picture.
-Then, penetrating that sensation without resistance, I can rest in the silence that is always here, behind every thought.
-This silence is the pure awareness that observes thoughts, but is never a thought itself.
-Pure awareness is the still space where thoughts arise and dissolve.
-This still space is the real me.
-I am the watcher.
-Thus Jesus taught, "Watch and pray."
-The watcher, not the thinker, finds God.
+The moment you become aware, "Ah, this passing thought is just a neuro-peptide flashing through a synapse in my brain," the thought loses its binding power.
+You can observe the sensation that underlies the thought, without converting it into a mental picture.
+Then, merging with the sensation without resistance, you can rest in the silence that underlies it.
+For silence is the very field where the electro-magnetic energy arises as subn-uclear particles.
+Silence is the space that lies behind every thought.
+Silence is the pure awareness that observes your thoughts, yet is never a thought itself.
+In the silent space of pure awareness, thoughts arise and dissolve.
+And this silent space is the real You.

-The silence that watches thoughts come and go is always in the present.
+You are the witness, the watcher.
+So Jesus taught, "Watch and pray."
+It is the watcher, not the thinker, who finds God.
+And this silence that watches thoughts come and go is always in the present.
 Silence is the end of time.

 II.
-Practice
+The Practice

 These meditation instructions should be practiced, not analyzed.
 With eyes closed, practice each step for awhile until it becomes natural and easy.
 Then move to the next step.
 Don't try to force your way through the whole sequence at one time.
 Use the instructions that work.
 Own them.
 In the end, they flow together as one simple process carried out, not by your effort, but by Grace: the Grace of your Inner Teacher.
 There is no major religious tradition in the world that does not contain this practice.